zirconnotfound/zirconnotfound/README.md

 ## 🌟 Favorite Projects

 - [cong_le-portfolio](https://github.com/zirconnotfound/cong_le-portfolio): My personal portfolio site, showcasing my journey, projects, and skills.
-- [echoes-fe](https://github.com/echoes-startup/echoes-fe): Frontend for the Echoes startup project, focused on delivering seamless user experiences.
+- [DiemThiCrawler](https://github.com/zirconnotfound/DiemThiCrawler): A specific crawler used for collecting exam points and ranking based on the subject each student participates in.
+Use and update once a year.
-- [message-displayer](https://github.com/zirconnotfound/message-displayer): A handy tool for displaying messages, notifications, and alerts in style.
+- [simple-shell](https://github.com/zirconnotfound/simple-shell): School's project, rebuild a shell in C++ using WINAPI.

 *Explore more on my [GitHub profile](https://github.com/zirconnotfound?tab=repositories)!*